 “My experience in Hadithi helps me because I learn so many things as I work with my colleagues and the women groups.
 It makes me happy when we see women in the community being able to withstand the challenges they face in their homes.”

 “I need to provide for my son and my daughter.
 Living of my own craft was sometimes difficult, and this full-time employment is reliable and helps me.
-I still make my crafts, in my own time.
-I love making things.”
+I love working with my hands.
+I really enjoy all the beadwork and the finishing.
+I still make my own crafts too, in my own time.”

 Lore comes from Belgium and travelled to Kenya for the first time in 2009.
 Two years later, she followed her heart and moved to Maungu, along the Mombasa highway in south-eastern Kenya.
-Lore has been voted trustee of the Hadithi Crafts Support CBO, to nurture and feed the CBO with advice.
+Lore has been voted trustee of the Hadithi Crafts Support CBO, to nurture and advise the CBO.

 “I’m a biologist, so I thought I would get involved in research projects, but reality showed something else was out here in Kenya for me.
 A load of beautiful handicrafts made by ladies desperate for an income, but without a market to sell their products.
-I wanted to see these ladies earning an income from their handicrafts, and thought it can help in the fight against environmental destruction.'“
+I wanted to see these ladies earning an income from their handicrafts, and see how it also helps in the fight against environmental destruction.'“

 A few years later Hadithi is well established and a big alternative source of income for the artisans.